niklasekstrom/a314/Software/ethernet/README.md

 Autostarting Miami and further configuration is left to the user.

-## Important note:

-After `ethernet.py` starts it waits for 15 seconds before it starts forwarding Ethernet frames.
-Without this waiting there is something that doesn't work properly (I don't know why this is).
-So when the Amiga boots for the first time after power off you'll have to wait up to 15 seconds before the Amiga can reach the Internet.

 ## Networking Tips and Tricks

 ### Accessing services on your Amiga from other computers on the network